 Orthodontic treatment is most commonly associated with straightening permanent teeth.
 However, for many young people orthodontic appliances can be beneficial before the adult teeth have grown in.
 Two-phase treatment is exactly what it sounds like: orthodontic treatment broken up into two stages.
 The first phase occurs prior to the eruption of permanent teeth to prepare the jaw to comfortably fit the teeth that will one day come in.
 The second phase helps to ensure an optimally functional and aesthetic outcome that lasts throughout your child’s life.
-Dr. Kenneth Banasiak and Dr. Roger Nettune, our experienced orthodontists, offer this approach to reduce overall treatment time and enhance the final results.
+Dr. Kenneth Banasiak, our experienced orthodontist, offer this approach to reduce overall treatment time and enhance the final results.